raushan2410/SS-Fabrications/README.md

-# SS-Steel
+# SS Furniture & Fabrication
  A sample website I created for a fictional Metal fabrication shop.
 The original template from HTML5 UP zero 4. pictures from this website that I used came from pixbay.com

-# SS Steel - Metal Fabrication Shop
+# SS Furniture & Fabrication

-Welcome to the SS Steel website repository!
-This is the GitHub repository for the SS Steel website, a fictional metal fabrication shop.
+Welcome to the SS Furniture & Fabrication website repository!
+This is the GitHub repository for the SS Furniture & Fabrication website, a fictional metal fabrication shop.
 The original website template for SS Steel is based on the HTML5 UP "Zero Four" template.

-## About SS Steel
+## About SS Furniture & Fabrication

-SS Steel is a fictitious metal fabrication shop that specializes in creating high-quality steel products for a variety of industries.
+SS Furniture & Fabrication is a fictitious metal fabrication shop that specializes in creating high-quality steel products for a variety of industries.
 Our skilled team of metalworkers and engineers is dedicated to delivering precision craftsmanship and innovative solutions for all your metal fabrication needs.

 ## Website Features